JustCircleProd/BeauTiful-k-pop-quizzeS/README.md

 ### Tech explanation

 The app is built on several activities.
-MMVM is used.
+MММM is used.

 Room is used to store questions, scores, settings and passed questions (for "No question repetition" option).